striezel/simple-chess/simple-chess-cli/readme.md

                       If no evaluator option is given, the program uses a preset.
                       Evaluators are used by computer players only, so this has no effect when two humans play against each other.
+    --show-labels   - Show labels for fields next to the chess board.
+    --hide-labels   - Do not show labels for fields next to the chess board.